Miller's Department Store: Branch stores

-In addition to the Chattanooga flagship store, Miller's Chattanooga area locations included Eastgate Mall, Bradley Square Mall in Cleveland (relocated from Village Mall), and Northgate Mall in Hixson, where Miller Bros. was one of the two anchors when the mall opened in 1972.
+In addition to the Chattanooga flagship store, Miller's Chattanooga area locations included Eastgate Mall, Village Mall in Cleveland and Northgate Mall in Hixson, where Miller Bros. was one of the two anchors when the mall opened in 1972.
 The Northgate store is now a Belk.

 Miller Inc. established one of the first stores in Oak Ridge during the Manhattan Project.
 The original Miller's store in Oak Ridge was established in 1944 on Broadway.
 The store later relocated to the Downtown Shopping Center, which was renovated into Oak Ridge Mall between 1989 and 1991.
 Other Knoxville area branch locations included East Towne Mall, West Town Mall, and the Foothills Mall in Maryville.

 Tri-Cities locations included Fort Henry Mall in Kingsport, The Mall at Johnson City in Johnson City, and Bristol Mall in Bristol, Virginia.
 Prior to moving to the Fort Henry Mall, the Kingsport store was located at 300 Broad Street.
 The downtown store was purchased from J. Fred Johnson Company and the two-story building contained the first escalator in Kingsport.

-Miller's had one Georgia location in Rome, which began as a multi-level downtown store and then moved to Rome's Riverbend Mall in 1975.
+Miller's had Georgia locations in Athens, and in Rome, which began as a multi-level downtown store and then moved to Rome's Riverbend Mall in 1975.